8 Tips for an Eco-Friendly Garden

 You read that correctly.
 Most garden hoses contain lead.
 It is used as a stabilizer in the brass coupling and to make hoses supple and more durable.
 Take a look at the back of the packaging on a hose, you’ll notice a warning advising to never drink from it.
 Some say not to let the hose lay out in the sun and bring it indoors after each use (to reduce the amount of lead and other chemicals leaching).
 Practical advice, right?
 Luckily, lead-free garden hoses are becoming more common.

 If you need to upgrade your hose this spring, look for labels such as “Lead-free” and “Drinking Water Safe”.
 Make sure “lead-free” applies to the whole hose (not just the couplings) and avoid anti-bacterial chemicals such as triclosan (often listed as “Microban”).
 Check out this consumer hose guide for more advice.
+One good option are Water Right Hoses.

 2. Support Native Pollinators